Three original Rife Machines have been found. Find out how they really worked by reading:

 The next photo, shown below, shows Dr. Rife's double-bubble ray tube in his laboratory right next to his microscope.
 You will notice it looks almost exactly as the photo above.

-Below is a photo of the only known surviving "Original Beam Ray Clinical instrument."
-This instrument was analysed for this report.
-You will notice that its ray tube is lit.
+Below is a photo of the only known surviving "Original Rife Ray #5 or Beam Ray Clinical instrument."
+This 1938-39 original instrument was analysed for this report.

 Some people believe that there was something magical to the gas mixture that Dr. Rife used in his ray tube.
 There are also people who claim that they use some proprietary blend of gases which makes their ray tubes work exactly like Dr. Rife's.
 Others even claim that their gas formula works better than Dr. Rife's did.
 The truth is that none of this rings true because of what Dr. Rife said about this subject.
 Dr. Rife knew more about these gases than most anyone else since he used different gas mixtures over a thirty year time span.
 The fact is Dr. Rife used many different mixtures of gases but eventually ended up using only helium.
 He stated:

 RIFE: “We have experimented with various inert gases and we found that helium stood up by the bombardment better than any of the other gases.
 That’s why we use it.
 We don’t care about the color or anything of that sort.
 It stood up better over many more hours of bombardment than the argon and the crypton [krypton] and those different gases that we tried.”
 (John Marsh Collection, Gonin and Siner Papers, Page 25).